sherlock-audit/2023-10-real-wagmi-judging/README.md

 I'll leave it high severity because of the reason mentioned above.

+**IAm0x52**

+Fix looks good. sqrtPriceLimitX96 is now used to determine if a swap has been frontrun.
+If the simulated swap results in a higher (or lower for sells) price limit than expected the transaction will revert.

 # Issue M-1: DoS of lenders and gas griefing by packing tokenIdToBorrowingKeys arrays

 Source: https://github.com/sherlock-audit/2023-10-real-wagmi-judging/issues/15